circuitdao/docs/docs/technical-manual/collateral-vaults.md

 Users should keep in mind that although any change in the CCSFDF caused by a retroactive application of the SFDF is generally fairly small due to the limited period over which any retroactivity applies, it can in theory **unexpectedly push the debt of a vault past the Liquidation Threshold**.
 Users with vaults close to liquidation should therefore monitor the protocol for governance proposals to modify the SFDF.
 :::

-Note that the vault owner passes in the current time as an argument when performing a borrow or repay operation, and is given a three minute window of flexibility vs the actual block timestamp to reduce the likelihood that an operation times out and will fail to be incluced in the blockchain.
+Note that the vault owner passes in the current time as an argument when performing a borrow or repay operation, and is given a three minute window of flexibility vs the actual block timestamp to reduce the likelihood that an operation times out and will fail to be included in the blockchain.
 Since a malicious vault owner could exploit this flexibility by borrowing in the future and repaying in the past, the actual definition of CCSFDF in the collateral vault puzzle includes an additional factor SFDF^3 when used in repay operations.

 ## Loan and debt accounting